Amsterdam to København by train

 Amsterdam > Osnabrück > Hamburg > Fredericia > Københaven

 This option allows for stretching your legs an extra time in Denmark.
-I took this route once and I liked the number of stops/changes.
-As an alternatively to Fredericia, you could also decided to change trains in Kolding.
+The other stops are still the same in terms of timings.
+I took this route once and I preferred the number of stops/changes over the slightly faster option.
+As an alternatively to Fredericia, you can also decide to change trains in Kolding.

 Leave a Reply